ibhi/Directives-in-Angular-2.0/README.md

 Now I hope you would have got the answer to the first question.
 As our directive is basically an attribute, we have used `[red]` for the `selector`.
 We can also combine some of the above to further refine the selection matching, for example we can use `input[type=text]` to select only the input elements of type text.

 I will try to answer the second question at a later stage, as we have to dwell little bit deep in to dependency injection.
-But for now we are trying to get an reference to the DOM element by dependency injection.
+But for now we are trying to get an reference to the host DOM element by dependency injection.

 > [Here](http://plnkr.co/edit/dFShDzOAU3TdLQbKYcbc?p=preview) is the plnkr link to the full working code for the above example.